Skip to Main Content

 Knowing the Relationship Between Theories and Methods

-There can be multiple meaning associated with the term "theories" and the term "methods" in social sciences research.
-A helpful way to delineate between them is to understand "theories" as representing different ways of characterizing the social world when you research it and "methods" as representing different ways of generating and analyzing data about that social world.
+There can be multiple meanings associated with the term "theories" and the term "methods" in social sciences research.
+A helpful way to delineate between them is to understand "theories" as representing different ways of characterizing the social world when you research it and "methods" as representing different ways of generating and analyzing information about that social world.
 Framed in this way, all empirical social sciences research involves theories and methods, whether they are stated explicitly or not.
 However, while theories and methods are often related, it is important that, as a researcher, you deliberately separate them in order to avoid your theories playing a disproportionate role in shaping what outcomes your chosen methods produce.

-Introspectively engage in an ongoing dialectic between the application of theories and methods to help enable you to use the outcomes from your methods to interrogate and develop new theories, or ways of framing conceptually the research problem.
+Introspectively engage in an ongoing dialectic between the application of theories and methods to help enable you to use the outcomes from your methods to interrogate and develop new theories, or ways of conceptually framing the research problem.
 This is how scholarship grows and branches out into new intellectual territory.

 Yet Another Writing Tip